Grants, Fellowships & Scholarships: Engineering

 The Hertz Foundation Fellowship

-Eligibility: U.S. citizen or legal permanent resident; college seniors wishing to pursue a PhD
+Eligibility: U.S. Citizen or permanent resident; college seniors or current graduate students intending to pursue a PhD in the applied physical and biological sciences, mathematics, or engineering

 IBM PhD Fellowship